 Of course this project could not have happened without many helping hands.
-A big mahalo to parents and ohana who spent many hours constructed these delightful symbol, and to our amazing choir parents who helped install 256+ pinwheels Wednesday afternoon.
+A big mahalo to parents and ʻōhana who spent many hours constructing these delightful symbol and to our amazing parents and students who helped install 256+ pinwheels Wednesday afternoon.
 The Keaau showers managed to dry up just in time for installation and we worked extra fast to beat the next downpour!
 Check out the journey of our tenth installation….